 An interesting foray into theoretical cryptography.
 I'm grateful to be a teaching assistant for this course together with Nikhil Shagrithaya as an undergrad.

 This is the graduate-level mathematical logic course taught by Matthew Harrison-Trainor, aiming to obtain insights into all other branches of mathematics, such as algebraic geometry, analysis, etc. Specifically, we will cover Model Theory beyond the basic foundational Ideas of Logic.

 "Learn some fundamental stuff and show off to your friends" is basically my mindset when taking this course 🤪 But seriously, learning something fundamental at this level is a new experience and challenge for me, but hey, it's the last semester, so might just relax and see how it goes!

 Riemannian Geometry (MATH635)

 This is the advanced graduate-level differential geometry course focused on Riemannian geometry taught by Lydia Bieri.
 Topics include local and global aspects of differential geometry and the relation with the underlying topology.

 I always wanted to have a solid understanding of differential geometry since the recent advances in machine learning theory rely on related concepts quite heavily in some particular branches such as optimization and the well-known manifold hypothesis, or even more practical, manifold learning.

 Empirical Process Theory (STAT576)

 This is the advanced graduate-level statistics course focused on empirical process theory taught by Sabyasachi Chatterjee.
-Topics include the Uniform Law of Large Numbers and the Uniform Central Limit Theorem with their applications, and Weak Convergence.
+Topics include the classical Concentration Inequality, Expected Supremum of Empirical Process, Applications to M-Estimation, and Fixed Design Non-Parametric Regression.